druce/druce.github.io/_posts/2012-02-04-is-facebook-worth-100b.md

 dsq_thread_id:
   - "564299168"
 categories:
+  - tech
+  - social
+tags:
+  - tech
-  - Uncategorized
+  - social
 ---
-Since everyone else is playing the Facebook valuation parlor game, here is a stab at it.
+> *Since everyone else is playing the Facebook valuation parlor game, here is a stab at it.*
 <!--more-->